 - in a plastic bin and stored

-As boxes and bins were packed someone was in charge of keeping an inventory of what went in each box and bin and labeling the container with a corresponding number to the list.
+As boxes and bins were packed someone was in charge of keeping an inventory list of what went in each box and bin and labelling the container with a corresponding number to the list.
 We used google docs so later in the week when more things were packed or removed from boxes the list could be changed and a new list doesn’t have to be emailed to anyone.
 You don’t have to worry if you are using the most up to date list.
 The reason to do an inventory is so you can find items that might be shipped later.
-The hope is that the whole box will be shipped but more likely he will decide on certain items and they might be packed in a number of different boxes.
+The hope is that the whole box will be shipped but more likely they will decide on certain items and they might be packed in a number of different boxes.

 We started by going through the cupboards and anything that was unopened and not expired was donated to the food bank.
 This can be done early in the packing session and it is an easy way to start.
 No difficult decisions need to be made.
 Some food can be used during the 2 weeks, some disposed of and then find a friend who will be happy to take your food.

 As time moved on he found things he didn’t want or need, couldn’t sell or give away or give back to people.
 Donate these items to charity.
 It is easy to think no one wants them and start putting them in the garbage but most things can be donated.
 It takes just as much time to put them in a garbage bag as in a box or bag to go to a charity.
 You will probably be eating out so you can take them to the charity on the way to dinner.

 You are probably tired and overwhelmed and overstressed.
 Just take a big breath.
 You did a great job, you are about to start a new adventure.
 Focus on that.
 Don’t focus on the stuff.
 Enjoy the trip and the time off before the new job or school begins.

 Here is a link to a moving guide, How to pack for a move: a complete checklist It has checklists for pre-moving, packing list, packing the truck, questions to ask the mover,

 What is your advice about moving across the country in a car, on a plane or on a train?